Things We Didn't Think Could Happen in America - 3.22

 He's the president.

-I thought we were concerned about abuse of power in these in these relationships.
+I thought we were concerned about abuse of power in these relationships.

 All right, put that aside for a second, although it's not a small deal to me.

-But the whole issue of the lawsuit and perjury and suburnation of perjury and a judgment that ultimately Paula Jones won, eight hundred and what, fifty thousand dollars, and Bill Clinton losing his law license and Bill Clinton being impeached and all of that happened.
+But the whole issue of the lawsuit and perjury and subordination of perjury and a judgment that ultimately Paula Jones won $800 and what $50,000 and Bill Clinton losing his law license and Bill Clinton being impeached and all of that happened.

 In the case of Paula Jones, she talked about then Arkansas Attorney General Bill Clinton exposing himself.

-And uh, or the case of Kathleen Willie in the Oval Office, you know, begging for a job.
+And or the case of Kathleen Willey in the Oval Office, you know, begging for a job.

 She's in trouble.